 SEBS tutors are all highly experienced in the world of classical ballet as performers as well as tutors.
 We feel it is important that students learn from the best in order to find the best within themselves, and that they learn about the reality of a career in dance

-Mrs Patching has trained with renowned teachers including Svetlana Beriosova, Sara Neil, Walter Trevor, Dame Alicia Markova, Dame Beryl Grey, Barbara Fewster, Julia Farron, Brenda Last, Christopher Gable, Lynn Seymour, Alfreda Thorogood, Nanette Glushak and Frank Freeman.
+I had many renowned teachers who influenced me in my dance development including Svetlana Berisova, Sara Neil, Walter Trevor, Dame Alicia Markova, Dame Beryl Grey, Barbara Fewster, Julia Farron, Brenda Last, Christopher Gable, Lynn Seymour, Alfreda Thorogood, Nanette Glushak and Frank Freeman.

-Mrs Patching has also worked with leading choreographers in both classical and west end productions including Gillian Lynne, William Forsythe, Anthony Van Laast, Arlene Phillips, Gary Lloyd, Massimo Moricone and Jean-Christophe Maillot.
+I also worked with many choreographers in both the classical and west end forums Gillian Lynne, Willian Forsythe, Anthony Van Laast, Arlene Phillips, Gary Lloyd, Massimo Moricone and Jean-Christophe Maillot.

 Classical Ballet Teacher